SindiswaFezile/Cybersecurity-Portfolio-/Security+ Labs/Network Monitoring with Wireshark.md

-# Network Monitoring with Wireshark
+# 🕵️‍♀️ Network Monitoring with Wireshark

-*Coming soon: Lab instructions, screenshots, and analysis.*
 ## 🔧 Lab Objective
 To capture and analyze network packets using Wireshark, understand traffic types, apply filters, and identify packet-level information relevant to cybersecurity.